mdn/content/files/en-us/mdn/writing_guidelines/writing_style_guide/code_style_guide/javascript/index.md

 ## See also

-[JavaScript language reference](/en-US/docs/Web/JavaScript/Reference) - browse through our JavaScript reference pages to check out some good, concise, meaningful CSS snippets.
+[JavaScript language reference](/en-US/docs/Web/JavaScript/Reference) - browse through our JavaScript reference pages to check out some good, concise, meaningful JavaScript snippets.